ckswilliams/modOpenREM/docs/postgresql.rst

     sudo -u postgres createdb -T template0 new_openremdb_name sudo -u postgres psql new_openremdb_name < /path/to/db/backups/openrem.bak

-Introduce OpenREM to the restored database:
+Reconfigure ``local_settings.py`` with the new database details and introduce OpenREM to the restored database:

 .. sourcecode:: console